mvphilip/puppet-systemd/README.md

 The following resources in the systemd::unit namespace have parameters that represent typical unit-specific configuration options.
 All of them accept parameters ('*_options') that allow any systemd options to be configured.
+These parameters accept an array of values, which result in systemd directives with values separated by spaces.
+The first element in an array of values passed to the pupper resources is treated specially: if this element is the empty string or the reserved word '__RESET__', then a systemd configuration line of the form "Directive=" is generated, which effectively resets this directive in the systemd unit.

 Note that in all system::unit resources, the 'description' parameter is mandatory.

 systemd::unit::mount